Source Hipster – Pack Review

 Who Are SOURCE?

 SOURCE was founded in 1989 by Yoki Gill and Daniel Benoziliyo and now employs more than 200 people.
-SOURCE are well known in the Tactical Gear, hiking sandals, hydration and travel accessories categories worldwide for over 20 years.
+SOURCE is well known in the Tactical Gear, hiking sandals, hydration and travel accessories categories worldwide for over 20 years.

-The Source Hipster is a good looking hip pack with all the essential features.
+The Source Hipster is a good-looking hip pack with all the essential features.

 Photo: ©Richard McGibbon